 Should I see a doctor?

-Yes, if you have a pain which doesn't settle, you will probably need to see a health professional to help you figure out the cause.
-See a doctor urgently if you:
+Yes, if you have a pain which doesn't settle, you will probably need to consult a health professional to help you figure out the cause.
+Consult a doctor urgently if you:

 - Have very severe pain.